awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 ## Setting up a source database for use with GoldenGate on Amazon RDS<a name="Appendix.OracleGoldenGate.Source"></a>

- When your source Oracle database is running version 12c or later, complete the following tasks to set up a source database for use with GoldenGate:
+ When your source database is running Oracle Database 12c or later, complete the following tasks to set up a source database for use with GoldenGate:

 1. Set the `ENABLE_GOLDENGATE_REPLICATION` parameter to *True*\.
 This parameter turns on supplemental logging for the source database\.
 If your source database is on an Amazon RDS DB instance, make sure that you have a parameter group assigned to the DB instance with the `ENABLE_GOLDENGATE_REPLICATION` parameter set to *true*\.
 For more information about the `ENABLE_GOLDENGATE_REPLICATION` parameter, see the [Oracle documentation](http://docs.oracle.com/cd/E11882_01/server.112/e40402/initparams086.htm#REFRN10346)\.